CoreyRo/bamazon/README.md

     - Enter "node bamazonManager.js" for the Manager Level and follow the prompts.
     - Enter "node bamazonSupervisor.js" for the Supervisor Level and follow the prompts.

 ---

+## Takeaways

+I am still very green when it comes to writing code and interacting with Nodejs and MySQL so I had a lot of challenges working out how to code this.
+I'm pretty sure I can refactor this at some point and make it a lot smaller and more optimized but I need more time to work it out.
+I plan to just have one JS file that you run in node that accesses the other JS files and serves them up with inquirer so that you don't have to type "node bamazon<Whatever>.js" to run different modes.
+I also want to add more error checking for inputs.
+---

 ## Contributons